 CAL: A Problem Analysis

-There is a lack of freedom and autonomy, dignity and equality in society insofar as our bodies and lives is concerned.
-Our bodies are owned and controlled by the state, by religious institutions through the elevation of the status, authority and decision making power of heteronormatively gendered people and masculine-conforming bodies.
-The ability to make decisions for oneself and one’s own wellbeing and health is constrained, controlled and contained with strong sanctions are imposed against those who defy, resist and ignore these boundaries.
-The meanings of bodies and the purposes for which they are intended, who can access and ‘use’ them, for what purposes, who can authorize such use and the ways that desire and bodies can be deployed are both prescribed, regulated and standardized.
+The key barriers to the change we wish to see can be encompassed through a lack of freedom and autonomy, dignity and equality in society insofar as our bodies and lives are concerned.
+The state and religious institutions aim to own and control our bodies through the elevation of the status, authority and decision making power of heteronormatively gendered people.
+The value of bodies and the purposes for which they are intended, who can access and ‘use’ them, and for what purposes, who can authorize such use and the ways that desire and bodies can be deployed are both prescribed, regulated and standardized by these institutions.
 Non-compliance is vigorously rejected.
+The ability to make decisions for oneself and one’s own wellbeing and health is constrained, controlled and contained with strong sanctions imposed against those who defy, resist and ignore these boundaries.

-Economic and political interests in ensuring the support of religious elites for political elites together with these institutional protectionist agendas and approaches mean that women who may seek to exchange sex for favors, resources and goods are unable to make these decisions.
+Economic and political interests ensuring the support of religious elites for political elites together with institutional protectionist agendas mean that women who may seek to exchange sex for favors, resources and goods are unable to make these decisions.
 The state intervenes to protect us from ourselves and our decision making.
 The problem is also expressed in multiple efforts to criminalise transmission of HIV, refusal to allow entry to people living with HIV into certain countries, the lack of attention to early and forced marriage as well as the criminalisation of the act of seeking and supplying abortion services.
 These are challenges faced by individuals, groups and communities in both the global north and global south.
-Multi-lateral human rights institutions and intergovernmental spaces become spaces for trade agreements, continuing economic exploitation [and resistance to this] and for tussles between those who are committed to advancing the right to health and development and closing disparities and gaps in this regard.